 Knowing we had a second dose coming, we tried our best to restrain ourselves, and headed down the street to Gates & Sons.

 I had an immediate fondness for Gates because the color scheme was similar to another place that I love.
-Gates even has a signature order-taking phrase that appears on all of their materials - "Hi, May I Help You?" - kind of a whitewashed yankee version of "What'll Ya Have?" - I love it.
+Gates even has a signature order-taking phrase that appears on all of their materials - "Hi, May I Help You?" - kind of a more polite version of "What'll Ya Have?" - I love it.

 Like at Bryant's, the brisket is simply referred to as "beef."